ThonyPrice/GameOfLife/README.md

 #### A project in ProjINDA 2017

 ### 1. Project Description:
-In this project we will with the help of Python create a simulation of Conway's Game of life For more information see: https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life
+In this project we will with the help of Python create a simulation of Conway's Game of life.
+For more information on Game of Life, see: https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life

+The developed program will be a desktop application.
+The project will be written in 100% Python using the library tkinter for the GUI.

 ### 2. How to run the program: